Keep reading to figure out how to get this view 😉

-The second-to-last week, I spent Monday-Friday in Seattle with Matt, who was there on a work trip.
-You might remember that I visited Seattle about two years ago, but only for a few days.
+The second-to-last week of my U.S. visit, I spent Monday-Friday in Seattle with Matt, who was there on a work trip.
+I had visited Seattle for the first time about two years before, but it was only for a few days.
 This time, I was able to explore some things off-the-beaten path since I’d already seen the “big” things.
 So, here’s a list of 5 unique things to do in Seattle!

 1. Kerry Park